-2023 continued to be a difficult economic environment, on the global, national and local level.
-Businesses were faced with dealing with the Corona Virus pandemic and many were forced to close for much of 2021.
+In 2023 it continued to be a difficult economic environment, on the global, national and local level.
+Businesses continued to deal with the aftermath of the Corona Virus pandemic, and many were forced to close for much of 2021.
 The tourism industry as well as support services were particularly hit hard.
 Even manufacturing was affected due to supply chain issues.
-Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth all the more challenging.
+Locally, most businesses are not growing, whether by circumstance or by choice and the population is stagnant or declining, making growth even more challenging.
 Furthermore, with an average unemployment rate of 5.8%, existing businesses in all industries are having a difficult time filing job vacancies in Otsego County.
 The unemployment rate reached a high of 12.1% in April of 2020.
 Commercial lending continued to lag, hampering the access to capital many businesses need for growth and stability.
 Another factor in New York State is the lack of available natural gas supply and electricity.

 However, throughout the year, COIDA continued to reach out to existing businesses for growth opportunities and to identify business retention cases.
 Agribusiness and growth in the downtown Oneonta, Richfield Springs and Cooperstown areas continue to be of significant focus for economic activity during the year, as do redevelopment of the Oneonta Rail Yards and the Market Street area of Oneonta in general.
-Further, Otsego County hopes to take advantage, in the coming years, of the nanotechnology sectors growing rapidly to our east in Albany and to our west in Utica/Rome.
+Further, Otsego County hopes to take advantage, in the coming years, of the nanotechnology sectors growing rapidly to our east in Albany and to our west in Utica/Rome as well as the battery manufacturing sector in Binghamton.

-At the close of 2023, our goals remain in conjunction with the Governor Regional Economic Development Councils and the commitment to develop and participate in regional strategic plans, to work to attract private investment and well-paying jobs, and to build a pipeline for targeted economic development initiatives.
+At the close of 2024, our goals remain in conjunction with the Governor Regional Economic Development Councils and the commitment to develop and participate in regional strategic plans, to work to attract private investment and well-paying jobs, and to build a pipeline for targeted economic development initiatives.